 There are more ways to offer your customers great value for money without hurting your profitability, but these are a good start.
 The Advanced Coupons plugin has everything you need to create all of the above discounts, plus many more.

 You must fully understand how your consumers think if you want to sell to them.
 By applying some simple psychological principles, you can use powerful subconscious impulses to drive customer purchasing decisions.

-First, customers will often be suspicious about deals that don’t have an apparent reason.
+First, customers will often be suspicious of deals that don’t have an apparent reason.
 Whether it’s Black Friday, the end-of-season, or even just celebrating National Taco Day, you should always provide a basis for your latest sale.

 In addition, presentation matters.
 Number-crunching can be hard work, which is why our brains respond more positively to 50 percent off, as compared to something like $25 off a $50 purchase.
 So it’s best to display your sales as a percentage wherever possible.

 To emphasize the cost savings, you can also remind customers about a product’s original pricing.
 By default, Advanced Coupons will display this information alongside sale prices: